An Agent-Based Framework for the Automatic Validation of Mathematical Optimization Models: Experiments

 The NLP4LP data set consists of problems described as text (e.g., a basic scheduling or resource allocation task), constraints (e.g., limits such as capacity or budget constraints) and a goal (e.g., minimizing cost or maximizing profit).
 Each problem's folder is organized in a modular way so that each problem instance is packaged with several files that separate its different aspects.
 For our experimentation we used description.txt for problems description and solution.json for solution comparison for default scenarios.

 \paragraph{Computational Experiments - Tests Suite Quality Validation} The tests for each problem were generated using our workflow with two different large-language-model (LLM) configurations: \begin{itemize} \item all agents using the \texttt{o1-preview} LLM; and \item a hybrid setup that combines \texttt{gpt-4o} for the auxiliary optimization model generator, and \texttt{o1-preview} for all other agents (the goal of this was to test the impact of a less powerful auxiliary optimization model generator on the validity of the generated test suite). \end{itemize} In both cases, the temperature was fixed at $T = 1.0$.
 In the hybrid configuration, \texttt{gpt-4o} LLM was used exclusively for the OM agent.
-Since a temperature of \( T = 1.0 \) introduces non-deterministic behavior in the LLMs, we ran\footnote{LLM access was provided via the Azure OpenAI service.
+We ran\footnote{LLM access was provided via the Azure OpenAI service.
 Pre- and post-processing were performed on a machine with an 11th Gen Intel(R) Core(TM) i7-11850H CPU @ 2.50GHz and 64GB RAM.} each configuration twice for each problem in the selected dataset, and the entire experimental study took several hours to complete.\footnote{All models, test suites, and their interpretations are provided in the supplementary material.}

+Our objective is to obtain a reliable \emph{benchmark-level} estimate of test suite quality across a diverse collection of problems.
+This aggregate measure provides a robust assessment of a test generation method's overall effectiveness.
+By aggregating results over $N \approx 100$ independent problem instances, each contributing $r=2$ independent mutation trials, we obtain $M = Nr \approx 200$ independent Bernoulli observations.
+Theorem~\ref{thm:bench-concentration} guarantees that this sample size is sufficient for the empirical benchmark-level mutation coverage to concentrate around its expectation, with deviation bounded by $\mathcal{O}(\sqrt{\log(1/\delta)/M})$.

 Table~\ref{tab:kill_ratio} summarizes the effectiveness of the mutation-testing campaign for two language-model configurations.
 Across both the weaker (joint \texttt{gpt-4o} and \texttt{o1-preview}) and stronger (\texttt{o1-preview} for all agents) configuration, mutation coverage remained high—at least $69\%$—despite injecting only a single mutation per problem.
-Note that a single mutation is designed to mimic the most difficult and frequent type of error to detect.
+Note that following theorem~\ref{thm:s1-hardest} a single mutation is designed to mimic the most challenge case.
 As expected, using a stronger LLM for the auxiliary optimization model generator resulted in a higher quality set of tests as evidenced by the higher kill ration (76\% as oppose to 69\%).

 Another important characteristic evaluated in our framework is the number of iterations required to converge to a ``good'' test suite.
 Figure~\ref{fig:avg_distr} presents a histogram of the \emph{average iterations-to-convergence} recorded for each optimization problem in the benchmark.
 The distribution is clearly right-skewed.